Mill Creek Minor Surgery

-Many minor surgeries can be performed in our Mill Creek offices, giving our patients a known, comfortable, and friendly atmosphere in which to have a procedure.
+Mill Creek Minor Surgery provides minor surgeries at Mill Creek Family Practice, giving our patients a known, comfortable, and friendly atmosphere in which to have a procedure.
 In many instances, this will also be the most cost-effective option.

 How do we define minor surgery?
 A minor surgery is any tissue incision, intended to arrest damage or disease, which involves either local anesthesia or no anesthesia and requires no respiratory assistance.
 There is little risk to life or limb.